 | Location | Brooklyn (exact address shared upon registration) |

-| Cohort size | Maximum 10 teenagers |
+| Cohort size | Maximum of 5 tweens and teenagers, ages 11 to 14 |

 | Demo Night | Session 4 — family and friends invited |